Australian rugby league wooden spooners: Avoiding the spoon

-As of 2022, the Manly-Warringah Sea Eagles have avoided the wooden spoon in their 75 completed seasons since entering the competition in 1947.
-They are the only current pre-1995 club to have avoided the wooden spoon.

-Two other current clubs have also never claimed the wooden spoon: New Zealand Warriors (27), and St. George Illawarra (23).
+As of 2025, the Manly-Warringah Sea Eagles have avoided the wooden spoon in their 76 completed seasons since entering the competition in 1947.
+They are the only current club from the pre-ARL era to have avoided the wooden spoon.
+Three other current clubs have also never claimed the wooden spoon: New Zealand Warriors (31), St. George Illawarra (27), and Dolphins (3).